IvoVellekoop/openwfs/docs/source/slms.rst

     pixels = slm.pixels.read()
     cv2.imwrite('slm_disk.png', pixels)

-The code above also showcases the use of the :attr:`~.SLM.pixels` attribute, which holds a holds a virtual camera that reads the gray values of the pixels currently displayed on the SLM.
+The code above also showcases the use of the :attr:`~.slm.SLM.pixels` attribute, which holds a holds a virtual camera that reads the gray values of the pixels currently displayed on the SLM.
 This virtual camera implements the :class:`~.Detector` interface, meaning that it can be used just like an actual camera.

 Lookup table
 ---------------------------------------

 Even though the SLM hardware itself often includes a hardware lookup table, there usually is no standard way to set it from Python, making switching between lookup tables cumbersome.
 The OpenGL-accelerated lookup table in the SLM object provides a solution to this problem, which is especially useful when working with tunable lasers, for which the lookup table needs to be adjusted often.
-The SLM object has a :attr:`~.SLM.lookup_table` property, which holds a table that is used to convert phase values from radians to gray values on the screen.
+The SLM object has a :attr:`~.slm.SLM.lookup_table` property, which holds a table that is used to convert phase values from radians to gray values on the screen.
 By default, this table is set to `range(256)`, meaning that a phase of 0 produces a gray value of 0, and a phase of  255/256·2π produces a gray value of 255.
 A phase of 2π again produces a gray value of 0.

 Synchronization
 ------------------------------------